OFAI/million-post-corpus/README.md

 ![inter-rater agreement chart](images/inter_rater_agreement.png)

-The distribution of posts to topic paths is illustrated below (regular space on the left, log space on the right).
+The distribution of posts to topic paths is illustrated below (regular scale on the left, log scale on the right).

 ![](images/topicplot.png)